Tips for providers on offering hepatitis health care services

 - People who use drugs cannot be restricted from appropriate treatment based solely on their drug use.

-- All persons infected with hepatitis C should be vaccinated against Hepatitis A and also Hepatitis B virus (when appropriate).
+- People with hepatitis C should be vaccinated against hepatitis A and also hepatitis B virus (when appropriate) with their consent.

 - HCV screening must be freely available to all people who currently or formerly have injected drugs.